dagghe/pyOMA2/docs/Example2.rst

    import pandas as pd
    import matplotlib.pyplot as plt

-   from pyoma2.algorithm import FDD_algo,FSDD_algo,SSIcov_algo
+   from pyoma2.algorithms import FDD,FSDD,SSIcov
-   from pyoma2.OMA import MultiSetup_PoSER, SingleSetup
+   from pyoma2.setup import MultiSetup_PoSER, SingleSetup

 For the **poSER** approach, after importing the necessary modules and data, we need to create as many single setup class instances as there